 This course is an experiential field course involving one visit per week to an African-American, Arab-American or Latino community in Detroit.
 Students are assigned to work with community-based organizations on projects to improve the well-being of children and families.
 Projects involve such activities as tutoring, developing outreach activities, assisting in child care settings, and working in community education projects.
 (Fall, Winter, Summer)

 This is an interdisciplinary course on the experience of Filipinos in America.
 We will interactively learn about Filipina/o Americans’ roles in historical events, contemporary issues, and how these affect community formation and life in America.
 The assigned texts, films, and guest speakers will focus on the different waves of Filipina/o migration to the U.S, and the historical experience of “Pinoys” & “Pinays” in education, labor, family, politics, entertainment, and other sectors of American society.
 A large focus will be on Filipina/os of the Midwest, with a special emphasis on Ann Arbor and the Metro Detroit area.
-(Winter)
+(Fall, Winter)

 This course comparatively addresses the social, economic, and demographic challenges that confront Detroit, MI and the regional cities/towns of northeastern Japan (Tohoku).
 Through classroom discussions and site visits, we trace the historical roots of these challenges, and engage with scholars and activists to study the grassroots initiatives that communities in Detroit and Tohoku are mounting to address them.
 Students will be evaluated through in-class engagement, reflective writing assignments, and participation in Detroit site visit activities.
 (Winter)